-Marcus was familiar with the Queen of the Vyusher, a tribe of wolf metamorphs, and her abilities.
+Marcus was familiar with the Queen of the Vyusher, a tribe of wolf shifters, and her abilities.
 “I thought Selene was able to turn off powers at will?”

-Marcus apparently got the message, this blocker was strong enough to hold Selene off.
+Marcus apparently got the message, that this blocker was strong enough to even hold Selene off.
 “But she got out?”